pnp/cli-microsoft365/docs/manual/docs/cmd/graph/planner/task-list.md

 ------|-----------
 `--help`|output usage information
 `--userid [userid]`| Retrieves all the tasks of the user.
 Specify `userid` or `userName` but not both.
 If none of them are specified, current user tasks will be returned.
 `--userName  [userName ]`| Retrieves all the tasks of the user.
-Specify `userid` or `userName` but not both.If none of them are specified, current user tasks will be returned.
+Specify `userid` or `userName` but not both.
+If none of them are specified, current user tasks will be returned.
 `-o, --output [output]`|Output type. `json|text`.
-Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging
+Default `text` `--verbose`|Runs command with verbose logging.
+`--debug`|Runs command with debug logging.

 !!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.
+    before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks

-To get information tasks of a user, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.
+To list planner tasks of a user, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

-Using the `--userid` option, you can retrieve all the planner tasks of the specified user, but it will result in error if you don't have access to view specific user's task.
-You can retrieve information about a user's task, either by specifying that user's id or user name (`userPrincipalName`), but not both.
+Using the `--userid` and `--userName` option, you can retrieve all the planner tasks of the specified user.
+But it will result in error if you don't have access to view specific user's task.
+You can retrieve information about a user's task, either by specifying that user's id or username (`userPrincipalName`), but not both.

 Both userid and username is optional, if no values are passed for those parameters it will list all the tasks of current logged in user.